hariharannatesh/IIT-Delhi-Internship-Self-Driving-Car/README.md

 # IIT-Delhi-Internship-Self-Driving-Car
 The project is about developing a self driving car using computer vision.
+Zed stereo camera is used to take images of road as input.
+Lane detection is done using canny edge detection and by using Hough line transform and tracking using Kalman Filter.
+The angle by which the steering has to be rotated is calculated from the lanes detected in the frame.
+The car needs to be in the centre of the road and the steering is rotated till this condition is achieved.
+The data is fed to the steering using CAN architecture.
+By using PID control, the steering is controlled and moved to the desired angle.